- In New Jersey, Medicare beneficiaries who struggle to afford their premiums may be eligible for help through a Medicare Savings Program (MSP).

 Estate recovery in New Jersey

-A state’s Medicaid agency is required to recover what it paid for LTSS and related medical costs for enrollees beginning at the age of 55.
+Medicaid is required to recover what it paid for long-term care related costs for enrollees beginning at the age of 55.
 States can choose to also pursue estate recovery for costs that are unrelated to LTSS (and for enrollees who did not receive LTSS).

 New Jersey has chosen to recover the cost of all Medicaid benefits received beginning at the age of 55.
-This means the state pursues estate recovery for services like primary care or a hospitalization.
 New Jersey also recovers from the estates of Medicaid expansion enrollees.

 When Medicaid coverage was administered by an insurer, the state will attempt to recover what it paid the insurer.
-That means the estate recovery amount could be more (or less) than the actual cost of Medicaid services received.
+That means the estate recovery amount could differ from the actual cost of Medicaid services received.

 The state may also grant a hardship exemption and not pursue estate recovery under certain circumstances.